 - Limiting alcohol consumption

-Positive habits not only lower the risk of breast cancer, but many other health risks as well.
+Positive habits like these not only lower the risk of breast cancer, but many other health risks as well.

 Why is mammography important?